German Historical Museum

 The German Historical Museum (Deutsches Historisches Museum), known by the acronym DHM, is a museum in Berlin, Germany devoted to German history.
 It describes itself as a place of "enlightenment and understanding of the shared history of Germans and Europeans".
 It is often viewed as one of the most important museums in Berlin and is one of the most frequented.
-The museum is located in the Zeughaus (armoury) on the Unter den Linden as well as in the adjacent Exhibition Hall designed by I. M. Pei.
+The museum is located in the 17th-century Zeughaus (armoury) on the Unter den Linden, just across the Spree from Museum Island.
+The museum's attached Exhibition Hall was designed by I. M. Pei in the late 20th century.
+The Zeughaus is closed for renovation, while the Exhibition Hall remains open.

 The German Historical Museum is under the legal form of a foundation registered by the Federal Republic of Germany.
 Its highest-ranking body is the Board of Trustees (Kuratorium) with representatives of the federal government, the German Bundestag (Parliament) and the governments of the German Länder, or states.

 Founding and history

 The museum was founded on 28 October 1987, on the occasion of the 750th anniversary of the founding of Berlin; it was inaugurated in the Reichstag building in former West Berlin.
 After the success of an exhibition on Prussia, which was shown in the Martin-Gropius-Bau in 1981, the then Governing Mayor of (West) Berlin, Richard von Weizsäcker, commissioned four prominent historians – Hartmut Boockmann, Eberhard Jäckel, Hagen Schulze and Michael Stürmer – to prepare a memorandum, which appeared in January 1982 under the title Deutsches Historisches Museum in Berlin.
 The project enjoyed great support from Federal Chancellor Helmut Kohl, who termed the founding of a German historical museum in Berlin a national priority of European importance in his speech on the State of the Nation before the German Bundestag on 27 February 1985.
+Kohl wanted the German Historical Museum to collect the most fascinating objects to reflect German history.
+His intention was to establish historical contextualization, because for him Nazi Germany was merely a period of time in Germany's long and rich past.

-A commission consisting of 16 leading historians, art historians and museum directors worked out a concept for the museum in 1985/86 and put it up for discussion in public hearings in 1986.
-The final version became the basis for the founding of the DHM.
-The core of the Museum's brief was to present German history in an international context.
+A commission was established, consisting of 16 leading historians, art historians, and museum directors to work out a concept for the museum in 1985/1986 and put it up for discussion in public hearings in 1986.
+The final version became the basis for the founding of the Deutsches Historisches Museum abbreviated DHM.
+The core of the museum's brief was to present German history in an international context.
 Multi-perspective perceptions aimed to encourage an understanding of the viewpoint of others in order to allow for a high level of reflection on history and culture in a time of the internationalisation of everyday life and the globalisation of work and commerce.
 On 28 July 1987, the partnership agreement was signed between the Federal Republic of Germany and the state of (West) Berlin concerning the establishment of the temporary trusteeship of the German Historical Museum as a private limited company.